-- A final course grade of 85% or above is required to progress in the MSN program. - Grades of 84.99% and below are not considered passing. - Students are permitted one grade of 70% to 84.99% and the course must be repeated. - Students with a second final course grade of 70-84.99% or those with any final course grade of 69.99% or below cannot repeat the course.
-In addition, the student will be dismissed from the MSN program at Cox College at that time.

-- Students must receive a passing (P) final grade in corresponding clinical courses in order to progress in the MSN program. - The cumulative GPA must not fall below 3.0 (See Probation Policy above.)
+- A final course grade of 85% or above is required to progress in the MSN program. - Grades of 84.99% and below are not considered passing. - Students are permitted one grade of 70% to 84.99% and the course must be repeated. - Students with a second final course grade of 70-84.99% or those with any final course grade of 69.99% or below may be dismissed from the MSN program at Cox College at that time.
+A remediation process may be offered to students who meet the criteria for remediation upon their second failure.
+Students must receive a passing (P) final grade in the corequisite clinical courses in order to progress in the MSN program. - The cumulative GPA must not fall below 3.0 (See Probation Policy above.)